 Morning Medications: You may take all of your morning medications including blood pressure medications, blood thinners (if you have not been instructed to stop these by our office), methadone, and anti-seizure medications with sips of water 3 hours prior to your procedure or earlier.
 Do not take any chewable vitamins or supplements.
-If you have diabetes, contact your monitoring provider for further direction on insulin and/or blood sugar management.
+If you have diabetes,

-Continue the Clear Liquid Diet up to 6 hours prior to your procedure, then stop drinking.
-Avoid red liquids, alcoholic beverages, dairy products, protein shakes, cream broths, juice with pulp, products containing oil, chewing tobacco, and illicit drugs.
+Continue the Clear Liquid Diet.

+As a reminder, continue to avoid red liquids, alcoholic beverages, dairy products, protein shakes, cream broths, juice with pulp, products containing oil, chewing tobacco and illicit drugs.
 Use of these will result in your procedure being cancelled.

-• 6 hours prior to your procedure:
+6 hours prior to your procedure:

-- o STOP consuming all solids and liquids. - o Do not take anything by mouth during this time.
+- STOP consuming all solids and liquids. - Do not take anything by mouth during this time.